-IN-PERSON: Customers can continue to make payments in person at our office located at 35 Technology Way, West Greenwich, RI, however, for safety reasons, as of September 1, 2018, cash is no longer accepted.

-Payments made in person must be in the form of check, money order or credit and debit card.
+IN-PERSON: Customers can continue to make payments in person at our office located at 35 Technology Way, West Greenwich, RI.
+Payments made in person at the customer service desk must be in the form of cash, check, money order or credit and debit card.
 Payments can also be made at our new Bill Pay Kiosk 24 hours a day, 7 days a week.

-The Bill Pay Kiosk accepts payments in the form of check, money order or credit and debit card.
+The Bill Pay Kiosk accepts payments in the form of cash, check, money order or credit and debit card.
 All payment methods have no transaction fees and the account number must be listed on the check/money order.